RandomComputerUser/FancyLighting/README.md

 - Made other improvements to settings tooltips
 - Rearranged and renamed some settings
 - Added a setting to toggle whether normal maps are rendered on non-solid tiles
-- Tweaked normal maps rendering and adjusted the normal maps strength scale
+- Adjusted the normal maps strength scale
 - Changed the default normal maps strength to 5 (from 3)
 - Changed the maximum normal maps strength to 10 (from 15)
 - Increased the range of the gamma setting to 100–340 (from 140–300)